veeto

 Key Takeaways

-• Authorizes a state bond measure to fund construction and modernization of public college facilities and student housing.
+• Establishes a state bond program to fund construction and modernization of California public college facilities.

-• Requires universities to create 5-year affordable student housing plans before receiving bond funds.
+• Requires universities to create five-year affordable student housing plans before receiving bond funds.

-• Mandates independent audits and public hearings for bond-funded projects with a 5% cap on administrative costs.
+• Mandates independent audits and public hearings for all bond-funded projects to ensure transparency.

 Get Involved